romantomjak/env-vault/README.md

 ## Advanced Use

-You can further ease the workflow by setting an environment variable to use as the default password for decrypting vaults:
+You can further ease the workflow by setting the `ENV_VAULT_PASSWORD` environment variable. env-vault will use it to decrypt vaults automatically and you won't get prompted for a password any time you interact with env-vault.

 ```sh
 export ENV_VAULT_PASSWORD=somepassword
 ```

-This works exceptionally well when paired with Makefiles:
+This works exceptionally well when docker-compose is used with Makefiles:

 ```Makefile
 up: